ingridstevens/lawyer/README.md

 ## Libraries Used

-**The project utilizes the following Python libraries:**

-- langchain: Language processing library (custom)
-- qdrant: Vector database library

-When you run `pip install -r requirements.txt`, you will install the required libraries.
+Run `pip install -r requirements.txt`, to install the required libraries.

-## Downloads Required

-**The project relies on Ollama for embeddings and language modeling:**
-- [Ollama](https://ollama.ai): Embeddings and language modeling library
-    - install mistral (or your model of choice) with `ollama run mistral`

 ----